maban/styleguides/_resourceexample/walmart.md

  - patterns
 ---

-A style guide for Walmarts's website
+A style guide for Walmart's website